Mortgage Pre-Approval Process Leading To Fast Clear To Close

 Reviewing Credit Report Prior To Issuing Pre-Approval Letter

 The loan officer should carefully review credit report:

 - Make sure there are no credit disputes on non-medical collection accounts for which the aggregate balance exceeds $1,000, or on any charge-off accounts

 - Credit disputes are not allowed on non-medical collection accounts when the total outstanding balance of unpaid collection exceeds $1,000

 - Borrowers can have credit disputes on non-medical collection accounts with zero balances or on medical collection accounts

 - Removing credit disputes will drop credit scores

-- Borrowers who barely meet the minimum credit scores for a FHA loan or conventional loan (580 for FHA and 620 for conventional) and have credit disputes may no longer qualify once they retract those credit disputes
+Borrowers who barely meet the minimum credit scores for an FHA loan or conventional loan (580 for FHA and 620 for conventional) and have credit disputes may no longer qualify once they retract those credit disputes.

 Full Disclosure To Loan Officers

 Not telling the whole truth to the loan officer is a fundamental mistake.
 This is because the mortgage business is extremely regulated and everything will be verified—and lenders will find out.